What It Really Means To Live In The Present Moment

-In this particular article I will exploring some of the fundamental lessons from the book.
+In this article, I will explore some of the fundamental lessons in the book.
 This is one of the few books I have read that has the power to help move the reader into a more enlightened state:

 Being is described as when you are completely in the present moment being your deepest self or true nature.
 What prevents us from experiencing this state is unnecessary thinking and being identified with the mind which is really actually ego.
 Ego is a projection of who we think we are:

 "As you grow up, you form a mental image of who you are, based on your personal and cultural conditioning.
 We may call this phantom self the ego.
 It consists of mind activity and can only be kept going through constant thinking."

 The Ego is not really you, so it is constantly projecting itself into the past and future to ensure its continued existence.
 It has no real substance therefore it is very fragile and it will attack fiercely anything that it thinks is a threat to its existence.
 This is why some people find it almost impossible to admit when they are wrong as the ego is in such control that to admit being wrong would be equivalent to ceasing to exist!
 The ego would like you to think that you are a completely separate person, when in fact you are one with everything.
 If you have an inability to stop thinking than your ego is in control of you.
 When you are enlightened you are free from this unnecessary thought and use thought only for practical purposes.

 How to stop your mind being in control